 There are good and bad ways to shop.
 Paying retail price for anything or buying something that isn’t on sale should be avoided.
-Downloading Ebates, shopping thrift, consignment, second hand, or from sites like eBay and ThredUp (which, by the way, is my new favorite thing ever) should only be done when you truly need something.
+Downloading Ebates, shopping thrift, consignment, second hand, or from sites like eBay and ThredUp (which, by the way, is my new favorite thing ever – check out my Thredup review from a cheapskate’s perspective!) should only be done when you truly need something.

 If you are a shop-a-holic with the ability to spend $1,000 every time you walk into a mall, it’s time for a change.
 Shopping can become an addiction.
 It does to your wallet what drugs do to your body.
 If left untreated, it can destroy everything you’ve worked to create.